-Magnesium is an important mineral necessary for the proper functioning of almost every system in the human body.
+Magnesium is an important mineral necessary for effective functioning of almost every system in the human body.

 Several studies suggest that it plays a role in anxiety.

-- A 2017 systematic review looked at the results of 18 different studies.
-The researchers found that magnesium supplements may improve measures of anxiety in people vulnerable to the condition, but also that the quality of evidence is currently poor.
+A 2017 systematic review looked at the results of 18 different studies.
+The researchers found that magnesium supplements may improve measures of anxiety in people vulnerable to the condition.
+They note, however, that the quality of evidence is currently poor.

-Taking high dosages of magnesium can cause diarrhea.
-Start with a lower dosage, such as 100 milligrams (mg).
+Taking high doses of magnesium can cause diarrhea.
+Start with a lower dose, such as 100 milligrams (mg).
 Avoid exceeding 350 mg per day without a doctor’s approval.

-Start with the lowest effective dosage of l-theanine.
-Supplements often come in 200 mg capsules.
-People should not exceed 400 mg without first asking a doctor.
+Start with the lowest effective dosage of L-theanine.
+Supplements often come in 200-mg capsules.
+People should not exceed 400 mg without first consulting a doctor.

 A supplement that contains a wide range of vitamins and minerals may benefit people with anxiety.

 Each brand of multivitamins contains a different composition of ingredients.
-Check with a doctor or pharmacist about which may be best.
+It is advisable to check with a doctor or pharmacist about which may be best.

-The body cannot make these fats, so people must get them from their diet.
+The body cannot make these fats, so people need to get them from their diet.

 Omega-3 fatty acids can interfere with certain medications, including blood thinners.
-People should ask their doctor before taking omega-3 supplements if they have existing health conditions or take any prescription medications.
+People should seek guidance from a doctor before taking omega-3 supplements if they have existing health conditions or take any prescription medication.

 People have used the valerian plant as medicine for thousands of years.

-However, more studies are needed before researchers know if it is effective.
-There are, as yet, no studies that prove it is safe for long term use.
+However, more studies are needed before researchers know whether it is effective.
+There are, as yet, no studies that prove it is safe for long-term use.

-- A 2017 double-blind study compared the effects of valerian and a placebo on 49 postmenopausal women and concludes that those who took the supplements reported lower levels of anxiety and depression.
+A 2017 double-blind study compared the effects of valerian and a placebo on 48 women experiencing postmenopause.
+It notes that those who took the supplements reported lower levels of anxiety and depression.

 Chamomile is a daisy-like flower that people have used for thousands of years for its calming effects.

-They also state that the research community does not know much about chamomile’s effects yet, because scientists have not studied it to a reliable degree in humans.
+It also states that the research community does not know much about chamomile’s effects yet, because scientists have not studied it to a reliable degree in humans.

-- A 2016 study concludes that people who took chamomile extract for 8 weeks had a reduction in GAD symptoms.
+A 2016 study reports that people who took chamomile extract for 8 weeks had a reduction in GAD symptoms.
 Its effects were comparable with those of an anti-anxiety drug.
 The participants took 1,500 mg of chamomile per day.

-Some people feel that the scent of lavender is relaxing.
-In fact, some evidence suggests that smelling this plant can help ease anxiety.
+Some people find the scent of lavender relaxing.
+Some evidence suggests that smelling this plant can help ease anxiety.

-People can inhale lavender essential oil by using an essential oil diffuser.
-They may also apply lavender essential oil to the skin after diluting it with a carrier oil such as olive or coconut oil.
+People can inhale a lavender essential oil by using an essential oil diffuser.
+They may also apply lavender essential oil to the skin after diluting it with a carrier oil, such as olive or coconut oil.

-Lemon balm is an herb that features leaves with a lemon-like aroma.
+Lemon balm is an herb that has leaves with a lemon-like aroma.
 It is related to mint and is a popular calming remedy.

-- A 2019 double-blind study looked at people who recently had heart bypass surgery.
+A 2019 double-blind study looked at the cases of people who recently had heart bypass surgery.
 Those who took capsules containing 1.5 grams of dried lemon balm per day had lower anxiety levels than those who took a placebo.

-Many different supplements can be helpful for people who have anxiety.
+Many different supplements can be helpful for people with anxiety.

-Before taking any natural supplements, talk with a doctor.
+Before taking any natural supplements, it is advisable to seek guidance from a doctor.
 People should not stop taking anxiety medications without a doctor’s approval.

 Supplements are not the only way to manage anxiety using natural remedies.
 People who have anxiety may also wish to try meditation, yoga, deep breathing techniques, and regular exercise to help manage their symptoms.